BibleTools

 Once Elijah began preaching, their conscience pricked them, and it encouraged them to worship the true God.
 But their carnality and their fear of men persuaded them to worship Baal, because they wanted to be friends with their fellow Israelites.
 They were straddling the fence in a precarious state of imbalance, attempting to combine the worship of God with the more popular worship of Baal and Asherah.
 This is typical Israeliltish syncretism, but it will not work.

-When Elijah preached his message, it put these people in a bind because they knew their conscience was telling them that they had to commit themselves to God or to Baal.
+When Elijah preached his message, it put the people in a bind because they knew their conscience was telling them that they had to commit themselves to God or to Baal.
 It disturbed them.
 Only the individual could decide which side he would be on, because Elijah made it clear, "God does not want you the way you are.
 Either you are going to be committed to Him or not.
-If you are not going to be committed to Him, you are going to die."
+If you will not be committed to Him, you are going to die."

 Baal, of course, could not talk to them, but if he could, he would probably have said basically the same thing, so the people were in a very uncomfortable situation.
 The lesson for us becomes clear, because Jesus says the same thing (Matthew 6:24; 12:25).
 The Sovereign Creator is not a God who allows His favor to be bought with crumbs.
 He is a loving Master who only is to be obeyed and served—and only on His terms.